ezEngine/docs-src/pages/docs/graphics/lighting/dynamic-shadows.md

 Shadow maps are prone to artifacts called *shadow acne*.
 Either light leaks through objects where there should be shadows, or shadows leak through objects where there should be light.
 This happens due to precision issues, especially when a shadow is cast nearly perpendicular to a surface.
 The `SlopeBias` and `ConstantBias` properties (see below) allow to tweak the shadows to reduce this issue in specific places, but there is no solution that will always work.

+## Global Shadow Settings

+You can adjust global settings for shadows in the platform-specific [asset profile](../../assets/asset-profiles.md).

+* `Shadow Atlas Texture Size`: How large the texture atlas should be that is used for all shadow rendering.
+This is a single texture, where all shadow maps are stored.
+For many shadow casting lights with high quality shadows, this texture has to be reasonably large.

+* `Min/Max Shadow Map Size`: The minimum and maximum space that a single shadow map should take up inside the shadow map atlas.
+The minimum size determines how bad the shadow quality can get, ie a very low value means that far away light sources can look very blurry.
+The maximum size determines how good the quality can get, ie with a large value, close up shadows are very crisp whereas with a low value, even close shadows are very blurry.
+If these values are low and only few dynamic lights are used, the shadow atlas size can also be reduced.

+**Note:** These values can also be adjusted at runtime using the [CVars](../../debugging/cvars.md) `cvar_RenderingShadowsAtlasSize`, `cvar_RenderingShadowsMaxShadowMapSize` and `cvar_RenderingShadowsMinShadowMapSize`.

 ## Shadow Component Properties

 Dynamic light sources such as [directional lights](directional-light-component.md), [point lights](point-light-component.md) and [spot lights](spot-light-component.md) can cast dynamic shadows.
 These components all have properties to tweak the shadows for quality.
 The following properties are common to these component types: